There are 119 listings for sale, with prices from $69,900 to $549,880 (average price: $221,910.13).

 The City of Livonia is proud to offer curb to curb service for its senior and public transportation for disabled residents.
 Transportation is not only available to locations within the city itself, but also provides limited service to locations outside the city limits.
 Livonia Community Transit also serves two hubs for both SMART and D-DOT riders, providing transportation to employees throughout the city.

 The housing styles and architecture vary drastically in the City of Livonia, since the homes date back to when the city was first incorporated.
-Livonia real estate ranges from starter homes for first time home buyers, to higher end, custom built houses designed by nationally prominent architects.
+Livonia real estate ranges from starter homes for first-time home buyers, to higher end, custom built houses designed by nationally prominent architects.
 You will have no problem finding any architectural style, including ranches, colonials, tri-levels and bungalows.
 The past couple years there have been more foreclosures in Livonia.
 Investors are starting to buy distressed bank owned homes for very reasonable prices as more homeowners go through the foreclosure process in Livonia.

 The Potawatomi Indians were the first to reside in what is now the Livonia neighborhood.
 The areas rich soil and abundant harvests is why pioneers from both New England and New York settled in here.
 The name Livonia is rumored to have come from a region of the Baltic Sea comprising present day Estonia and Latvia.
 Livonia Township was officially established in 1835 and existed during its first century as primarily a dairy and farming region.
-As Livonia started to get more and more populated, dirt trails became roads and ultimately highways.
+As the Livonia real estate market started to get more and more populated, dirt trails became roads and ultimately highways.
 Agriculture finally gave way to business and industry in 1948, when General Motors Corporation built its automatic transmission plant, and Ford Motor Company soon followed with a parts depot.

 In 1949, the Michigan Racing Association decided to generate revenue by building a thoroughbred and harness race track, known as the Detroit Race Track.
 It was the only one of its kind at the time and proved to be a profitable investment.
 In order for the Township of Livonia to benefit from its hearty racetrack revenues, they would have to incorporate, and on May 23, 1950 the Township became incorporated as the City of Livonia.